 Testing (eg, allergen-specific serum IgE testing, skin testing) and elimination diets are most useful in diagnosing IgE-mediated reactions.
 Patients should keep a food diary, meticulously listing everything they consume and any adverse effects they have (particularly timing in relation to food consumption), to help guide decisions regarding elimination of suspect foods.

 If a food reaction is suspected, the relationship of symptoms to foods is assessed by one of the following:

-If either test is positive, the tested food is eliminated from the diet; if eliminating the food relieves symptoms, the patient is reexposed to the food (preferably in a double-blind test) to see whether symptoms recur.
+If either test is positive, the tested food is eliminated from the diet.
+If eliminating the food relieves symptoms, the patient is reexposed to the food (preferably in a double-blind test) to see whether symptoms recur (oral challenge testing).
 (See also the National Institute of Allergy and Infectious Diseases (NIAID) medical position statement: Guidelines for the diagnosis and management of food allergy in the United States.)

 If skin testing is not available to confirm food allergy or results are inconclusive, the next options may include one or both of the following:

 Eliminating foods the patient suspects of causing symptoms based on the patient's food diary

 Prescribing a diet that consists of relatively nonallergenic foods and that eliminates common food allergens (see table Allowable Foods in Representative Elimination Diets Allowable Foods in Representative Elimination Diets* )

 For the latter diet, no foods or fluids may be consumed other than those specified.
 Pure products must always be used.
 Many commercially prepared products and meals contain an undesired food in large amounts (eg, commercial rye bread contains wheat flour) or in traces as flavoring or thickeners, and determining whether an undesired food is present may be difficult.